House GOP impeachment inquiry reaches pivotal week

 “We must be very methodical and careful and follow the facts where they lead,” Johnson said on Fox News over the weekend.

-Reps.
-David Valadao (R-Calif.), Juan Ciscomani (R-Ariz.), and John Duarte (R-Calif.), all of whom represent districts that Biden won in 2020, said that they will support an impeachment inquiry.
+Republican Reps.
+David Valadao (Calif.), Juan Ciscomani (Ariz.), and John Duarte (Calif.), all of whom represent districts that Biden won in 2020, said they will support an impeachment inquiry.

 Rep. Brian Fitzpatrick (R-Pa.), another moderate, said last week that he had to speak to the GOP chairmen about their reasoning for the inquiry vote.

-“I think they are surprised to learn of facts that debunk the narrative that [House Oversight Committee] Chairman [James] Comer unspools on Fox News,” Raskin said.
+“I think they are surprised to learn of facts that debunk the narrative that [Oversight] Chairman [James] Comer unspools on Fox News,” Raskin said.
 “There’s some people who don’t know that the whole Burisma conspiracy theory concocted by Rudy Giuliani has been debunked numerous times in congressional investigations.”

 “That doesn’t mean we have high crimes or misdemeanors.
 We may not ever.
 But let’s get the facts, and we’ll go from there,” Bacon said.